29 DIY Toothache Remedies to Try at Home

 21. Honey and Cinnamon

-Honey and cinnamon make a great combination because honey is naturally antimicrobial and cinnamon is naturally anti-inflammatory.
-To make a homemade pain relief salve, mix together 5 teaspoons of honey with 1 teaspoon of powdered cinnamon until it forms a sticky paste.
+Use honey and cinnamon for toothaches because of their natural antimicrobial and anti-inflammatory benefits.
+Mix together five teaspoons of honey with one teaspoon of powdered cinnamon until it forms a sticky paste.
 Apply this mixture directly onto your tooth several times a day.

 22. Potato for Toothache